Best Finance Podcasts for Professionals

 Tags: Strategy, Finance, Business

-Recorded by Mckinsey, it should come as no surprise that all areas feature cutting-edge thinking and outstanding expert guests.
-Many finance podcasts tend to follow news cycles, while this one attempts to set its own agenda, making it a great way to get away from the noise and obtain a fresh perspective.
+Recorded by McKinsey, it should come as no surprise that all areas offer cutting-edge thinking and excellent expert guests.
+Many finance podcasts can be quite current events-oriented, but this one tries to set its own agenda, so it’s a great way to escape the noise and get a new perspective.

 18. The Tech M&A Podcast